-Promotion and Tenure Procedures, Department of French & Italian
+Promotion and Tenure Procedures, Department of French, Francophone and Italian Studies

-To articulate the standards and procedures for promotion and/or tenure for the Department of French & Italian.
+To articulate the standards and procedures for promotion and/or tenure for the Department of French, Francophone and Italian Studies.

-Faculty and Unclassified Academic Staff within the Department of French & Italian.
+Faculty and Unclassified Academic Staff within the Department of French, Francophone and Italian Studies.

 General Provisions

-Scope and Purpose.
-The award of tenure and/or promotion in rank are among the most important and far- reaching decisions made by the Department of French and Italian because an excellent faculty is an essential component of any outstanding institution of higher learning.
+The award of tenure and/or promotion in rank are among the most important and far- reaching decisions made by the Department of French, Francophone and Italian Studies because an excellent faculty is an essential component of any outstanding institution of higher learning.
 Promotion and tenure decisions also have a profound effect on the lives and careers of faculty.
 Recommendations concerning promotion and tenure must be made carefully, based upon a thorough examination of the candidate’s record and the impartial application of these criteria and procedures, established in compliance with the Faculty Senate Rules and Regulations (FSRR) Article VI.

 No person shall participate in any aspect of the promotion and tenure process concerning a candidate when participation would create a clear conflict of interest or compromise the impartiality of an evaluation or recommendation.

-If a candidate believes that there is a conflict of interest, the candidate may petition to have that person recuse him/herself.
-If a committee member does not recuse him/herself, a decision about whether that person has a conflict of interest shall be made by a majority of the other committee members.
+If a candidate believes that there is a conflict of interest, the candidate may petition to have that person recuse themselves.
+If a committee member does not recuse themselves, a decision about whether that person has a conflict of interest shall be made by a majority of the other committee members.

 Promotion and Tenure Standards

-General Principles.
 The University strives for a consistent standard of quality against which the performance of all faculty members is measured.
-Nonetheless, the nature of faculty activities varies across the University and a faculty member’s record must be evaluated in light of his/her particular responsibilities and the expectations of the discipline.
-These criteria state the Department of French and Italian’s expectations of performance in the areas of teaching, scholarship, and service necessary to satisfy the University standards for promotion for the award of tenure and/or promotion to associate professor and for promotion to full professor, or equivalent ranks.
+Nonetheless, the nature of faculty activities varies across the University and a faculty member’s record must be evaluated in light of their particular responsibilities and the expectations of the discipline.
+These criteria state the Department of French, Francophone and Italian Studies' expectations of performance in the areas of teaching, scholarship, and service necessary to satisfy the University standards for promotion for the award of tenure and/or promotion to associate professor and for promotion to full professor, or equivalent ranks.

 Teaching and scholarship should normally be given primary consideration, but the particular weight to be accorded to each component of a faculty member’s activities depends upon the responsibilities of the faculty member.
 The College has traditionally recognized the 40-40-20 formula for weighting research, teaching, and service, except when weight is differentiated for unclassified academic staff members pursuant to their job description.